-Economically, if we look at some of the benchmarks: This ongoing pricing pressure is a major day to day factor and is hitting hard, everyday people, be that through higher power bills (thank you Carbon Tax), ridiculously expensive cars and fuel, food, coffee, taxis and even on a micro level, iTunes (less than $1.00/song in the US, $2.19 here in Australia – which must be down to the transport costs!!!) are building up.
-This, more than anything, is where the pain is being felt – grass roots everyday people that are seeing a cost of living rise above and beyond what the statistics are saying.
-What’s more, this is genuinely impacting on the affordability of the decent lifestyle that any hardworking family deserves.
+Economically, if we look at some of the benchmarks: This ongoing pricing pressure is a major day to day factor and is hitting hard.
+Everyday people.
+Through higher power bills (thank you Carbon Tax).
+Ridiculously expensive cars and fuel, food, coffee, taxis and even on a micro level, iTunes (less than $1.00/song in the US, $2.19 here in Australia – which must be down to the transport costs!!!) are building up.
+This, more than anything, is where the pain is being felt – grass roots everyday people that are seeing a cost of living rise above.
+And beyond what the statistics are saying.
+What’s more, this is genuinely impacting the affordability of a decent lifestyle.
+That any hardworking family deserves.

 Lower Interest Rates

 We would expect to see lower interest rates – to help keep the wheels turning in the economy.
-In reality, the RBA’s decision to cut rates (and they are likely to) will at least provide some impetus and no doubt support for the real estate market.
+In reality, the RBA’s decision to cut rates (and they are likely to).
+Will at least provide some impetus and no doubt support for the real estate market.
 In addition, lower interest rates may discourage the higher levels of savings we are seeing.
-Getting people out there and spending, being a key priority.
-With the above scenario, lower rates, and perhaps a stabilised property sector, the banks may be able to breathe a sigh of relief, given their exposure to the property markets.
-That said, lower occupancy rates in many commercial and retail properties may well be a precursor to further write downs in valuations.
+Getting people out there and spending, is a key priority.
+With the above scenario, lower rates.
+And perhaps a stabilised property sector, the banks may be able to breathe a sigh of relief.
+Given their exposure to the property markets.
+That said, lower occupancy rates in many commercial.
+And retail properties may well be a precursor to further write downs in valuations.

 Our outrageous predications for the Australian Economic Outlook 2013 include: